Raising The Funds To Start Your Dream Restaurant

 Restaurants are costly to start up, and costly to maintain.
 While the total cost for opening a restaurant can range based on a variety of factors, most estimates see costs ringing in around at a base level of $100,000.
 One of the most important factors contributing to this overall cost is location.
 If you’re hoping to open a restaurant in a city like San Francisco or Los Angeles, prepare for prices to skyrocket.
 Populous metropolitan areas are extremely competitive for the hospitality industry, and the costs can rise exponentially.
 Finding an affordable property to lease in a city like San Francisco can feel impossible, and perusing sites that offer restaurant properties for lease in San Francisco show how quickly this cost can climb.
 Add onto that the cost of sourcing vendors in the area, purchasing furniture, and hiring and training staff.
 Then consider alcohol permits; getting your restaurant licensed for serving alcoholic beverages can be extremely costly.
 As most of the permits available in populous counties are already issued, restaurant proprietors often must search for their necessary permits from brokerage services, like the SF liquor licenses here.
 As you can see, the costs can spiral into a much larger amount than you might have originally anticipated, which highlights the need for solid financing options.

 It’s getting harder and harder to secure traditional loans, especially for small business owners who have no prior experience.
 Unless you have demonstrated success with a restaurant endeavor in the past, have amazing credit, and plenty of collateral, it may be impossible to secure a loan from a bank, local or otherwise.
-The Small Business Administration (SBA) does offer numerous programs to help small business owners, but again, you must have previous success.
+The Small Business Administration (SBA) offers numerous programs to benefit small business owners; you can request an SBA loan from Kapitus by visiting their website.

 Crowdfunding is relatively new, but it’s become a very popular way to start a small business, including restaurants.
 There are numerous crowdfunding platforms to choose from, but many restauranteurs stick to sites dedicated to restaurant endeavors, like Foodstart.
 Whether you’re looking to start a brewery, café, food truck, or small restaurant, this is a wonderful space in which to raise money for your dream.